 Wind Power Purchase Agreements

 The investment tax credit, write-offs, and local incentives can significantly reduce the net cost of installing a solar energy system or help finance the photovoltaic array.
-For example, a 26 percent federal tax credit was available for systems installed in 2021 and 2022 prior to the passing of the Inflation Reduction Act.
+For example, a 26 percent federal tax credit was available for systems installed in 2021 and 2022 before the Inflation Reduction Act was passed.

 The solar tax credit has increased to 30 percent through 2032.
 In addition, many businesses can take advantage of tax write-offs or bonus depreciation.
 Also, property-assessed clean energy (PACE) financing is an option in many areas across the United States, and renewable energy installations often qualify.
 However, the owner of the solar power system is eligible for the solar incentives.